mvnrsa/livewire-live-google-charts/EXTERNAL.md

             ];
 ```

-For all other chart types the first element of the array must contain the labels followed by the actaul data:
+For all other chart types, the first element of the array must contain the labels followed by the actual data:
 ```
     $data = [
                 [ 'X Label', 'Series 1', 'Series 2', /* ... */ ],